 About 14,000 customers of Hawaii Electric Light lost power immediately after Friday’s 6.9 magnitude quake.
 Power has been restored to about half those customers, but sulfur gas levels in some areas are too high for employees to work, utility spokeswoman Rhea Lee-Moku said Friday evening.

-Breathing large amounts of sulfur dioxide could result in burning of the nose and throat and breathing difficulties, the agency says.
+Breathing large amounts of sulfur dioxide can result in burning of the nose and throat, and breathing difficulties.
+Senior citizens, the young and people with respiratory issues are especially vulnerable to the gas, the state’s Emergency Management Agency said.

 Gov. David Ige said he’s activated the Hawaii National Guard to help with evacuations and security.

 Kilauea is one of the world’s most active volcanoes.
-It’s in Hawaii Volcanoes National Park, which closed Friday.
+It’s in Hawaii Volcanoes National Park, which closed Friday and evacuated all visitors and nonemergency staff.

 CNN’s Jason Hanna, Chris Boyette, Dakin Andone, Keith Allen and Gianluca Mezzofiore contributed to this report.